noizy-sthlm/multibranch-k8s-cd-tutorial/killercoda/step1/text.md

 Initiate a public git repository (, or fork our template).
 This is where you will host the manifests for your Argo CD applications and your Kubernetes components.
 For now, we only need a "main" branch which we will use as our "production" branch.
 This is where you will deploy your application for production.

 ## 2. The directories
-In the repository, create the two directories `argo-cd` and `manifests`{{}}.
+In the repository, create the two directories `argo-cd`{{}} and `manifests`{{}}.
 The prior will be where you will store the application manifest for ArgoCD and the latter for your Kubernetes components.

 ## 3. Argo CD application manifest
 In the `argo-cd`{{}} directory, create a `application.yaml`{{}} file.